LASWAP ADMISSIONS and ENTRY REQUIREMENTS

 All enrolled students will have to show the right level of commitment to sixth form study to successfully pass our induction period held during September.
 All students will sign their Learner Agreement at enrolment.
 Students and parents will be kept fully informed where there is evidence for concern.

-Transition from Year 12
+Transition from Year 12 to Year 13

 For all programmes, a satisfactory level of attendance to achieve success in the next year, taking into account a student’s personal circumstance, must have been achieved.
 The procedures for a student with below satisfactory attendance are attached to the LaSWAP Attendance Policy.